willbrasic/Website_New/content/publication/Tacit_Collusion_with_Asymmetric_Policy_Gradient_Based_Pricing_Algorithms/index.md

 ---
-title: 'Tacit Collusion with Asymmetric Policy Gradient-Based Pricing Algorithms'
+title: 'Tacit Algorithmic Collusion when Platforms Use Recommendation Systems'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here